Code-Institute-Submissions/RuiOliveira83-MP3/README.md

 - A recipe description;
 - The recipe ingredients;
 - The recipe method;
-- If the recipe was added by the user there will be 2 buttons on the bottom that allow the user to edit or to delete the recipe.
+- If the recipe was added by the user there will be 2 buttons on the bottom that allow the user to edit or delete the recipe.

 The **Add Recipe** page has a form where the user can add:
 - Recipe's name;